Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Estimator Covariance Expressions

 \subsection{Mean and Variance Estimation}

-In this section, we estimate the mean and variance of a vector-valued function.
+In this section, we estimate the mean and variance of a vector-valued function \Ra{with a random input}.
 In Section \ref{sec:meanest} and Section \ref{VarEstSect} we separately estimate the means and covariance, respectively.
 Finally, in Section \ref{sec:jointMV} we simultaneously estimate the mean and covariance for vector-valued functions.

 We further define notation for this section.
-Let $\bold f: \reals^I \to \reals^{D(K+1)}$, and $\vec{g}: \reals^I \to \reals^{D^2 (K+1)}$ be vector-valued functions collecting the outputs of a high-fidelity model and $K$ low-fidelity models according to
+Let $\Ra{\un{\vec{f}}}: \reals^I \to \reals^{D(K+1)}$, and $\Ra{\un{\vec{g}}}: \reals^I \to \reals^{D^2 (K+1)}$ be vector-valued functions collecting the outputs of a high-fidelity model and $K$ low-fidelity models according to